 Wilbur Brann Joins Jampro Antennas

-Sacramento, CA (May 18, 2011) – Wilbur Brann, a seasoned professional and pioneer in the DTV arena, has joined Jampro Antennas, Inc.’s sales staff as an account executive responsible for supporting the Eastern US market.
-Alex Perchevitch, Jampro’s president, made the announcement today from Company headquarters in Sacramento, California.
-Jampro, a leading supplier of antennas, combiners & filters and RF components for every application in the broadcast industry, is the oldest antenna manufacturer in the USA.
+SACREMENTO, CALIF.: Wilbur Brann, a seasoned professional and pioneer in the DTV arena, has joined the Jampro Antennnas sales staff as an account executive responsible for supporting the Eastern U.S. market.
+Alex Perchevitch, Jampro’s president, made the announcement today from company headquarters in Sacramento.
+Jampro, a supplier of antennas, combiners & filters and RF components for every application in the broadcast industry, is the oldest antenna manufacturer in the United States.

 "Wilbur’s experience with DTV coupled with his 50+ years in the broadcasting industry provide him with a background ideally suited to this position,” said Perchevitch.
 "We are delighted to welcome him to the team as we continue to strengthen our domestic presence.”
-Brann’s extensive resume’ includes an instrumental role in putting WRAL-HD, Raleigh, NC - the nation’s first DTV station - on the air.

-Brann will be based in North Carolina and can be reached at Wilbur.brann@jampro.com
+Brann’s resume includes an instrumental role in putting WRAL-HD, Raleigh, N.C.-- the nation’s first DTV station--on the air.
+He’ll be based in North Carolina.

 The latest product and technology information